zeeshan4002911/DSA-reloaded/patterns.md

      - Expands or contracts the window to meet specific conditions (e.g., longest substring without repeating characters).
      - Often combined with hashmaps.

+4. Modfied Merge Sort ->
+     - Parallel scaning of multi data to merge in specific pattern
+     - Often used to sort or arranging in specific pattern in O(n log n) time complextiy
+     - Example: Find intersection and union of sorted arrays

 ## Nonlinear Data Structure Patterns ##

 1. Binary Tree BFS ->